bird-house/birdhousebuilder.recipe.conda/README.rst

 Usage
 *****

 The recipe requires that Anaconda is already installed.
 You can use the buildout option ``anaconda-home`` to set the prefix for the anaconda installation.
 You can also use the recipe option ``prefix`` to set the conda prefix.
-Otherwise the environment variable ``CONDA_ENV_PATH`` (variable is set when activating a conda environment) is used as conda prefix.
+Otherwise the environment variable ``CONDA_PREFIX`` (variable is set when activating a conda environment) is used as conda prefix.

 Supported options